supply-chain-tools/gitverify/docs/pr.md

 # pr

 A helper tool to be used with the countersigning feature in gitverify.
+It's located in [cmd/pr](../cmd/pr).

 ## Example

 ### Creator
-Create PR tag, this assumes PR #1 already exists and is not expected to receive further changes
+Creates the PR tag (this assumes PR #1 already exists and is not expected to receive further changes)
 ```
 pr tag 1
 ```

-Push tag
+Pushes the tag
 ```
 git push origin pr/1
 ```

 ### Countersigner
-Reviews `pr/1`, then merges locally
+Pulls and reviews `pr/1`, then merges locally
 ```
 pr merge 1
 ```